Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/html5-starting-boilerplate-template.md

 **Generic elements**

 - Doctype: The doctype is very important as it tells a browser what kind of document it's looking at.
-In our case an essential HTML document
+In our case, an essential HTML document
 - The `<html>` tag is the most crucial part and our main wrapper for everything.
 We define a `lang` attribute.
 In my version, it's `en` (English).

 **Head section**